sobhanagh/aws-lambda/main.md

-Here's the complete markdown file with proper formatting:

 # LocalStack Setup for TinyFlix Project

 This document explains the commands used to set up a local AWS environment using LocalStack for the TinyFlix project.